-Use ▲ or ▼ to choose picture advance speed desired.
+- Use ▲ or ▼ to choose picture advance speed desired.
 The fractions in the options window denote the number of scan lines produced per transmission.
 For example, 1/8 means one scan line is produced every 8 transmissions.
-"Stop" freezes the display and it is convenient for taking a photo.
+"Stop" freezes the display and it is convenient for observing an echo. - 5.
+Press the [MENU/ESC] key to close the menu.